Code Submission Guide (Pull Request)

 git checkout -b <your_branch_name>

-(5) Submit code to remote branch:β
+(5) Push the code to the remote branch

-git commit -a -m "<you_commit_message>"
+git commit -a -m "<your_commit_message>"

 git push origin <your_branch_name>